Prince of Anhua rebellion: Rebellion

-In March 1510, government officials, including Vice Minister of the Court of Judicial Review Zhou Dong (大理少卿 周東), the eunuch Li Zeng, and Grand Coordinator An Weixue, arrived in Ningxia to review and potentially increase the tax obligations of military households.
-He Jin and Sun Jingwen saw this as an opportunity to gain support for a revolt and successfully persuaded a number of officers, including Xu Qin.
+In March 1510, government officials, including Vice Minister of the Court of Judicial Review Zhou Dong (大理少卿 周東), the eunuch Li Zeng, and Grand Coordinator An Weixue, arrived in Ningxia to review and potentially increase the tax obligations of military households, thereby provoking hostility among the affected officers and soldiers toward both one another and the government.
+He Jin and Sun Jingwen saw this as an opportunity to gain support for a revolt and successfully persuaded a number of officers to join their cause.
+The prince subsequently secured the support of another officer, including Xu Qin, commander of the garrison at Pinglu, less than 70 km north of Ningxia.

-On 12 May 1510, Zhu Zhifan invited the highest civil and military officials of the region—Li Zeng, Regional Commander Jiang Han, and the eunuch Director of Firearms, Zheng Guang—to a banquet in his palace.
+On 12 May 1510, Zhu Zhifan invited the highest civil and military officials of the region—Li Zeng, Regional Commander Jiang Han, and the eunuch Director of Firearms, Deng Guang—to a banquet in his palace.
 At the banquet, they were killed by the prince's armed men.
 The rebels then occupied important official buildings in the city and killed Zhou Dong, An Weixue, Regional Military Commissioner Yang Zhong, and other dignitaries.
 They also freed prisoners from the city prison.
 While some lower-ranking officials fled, the majority were intimidated into serving the prince from 13 May.
 Zhu Zhifan also called for obedience from the commanders of the surrounding garrisons, specifically Regional Vice Commander Yang Ying and Mobile Corps Commander Qiu Yue.
 Both faced a difficult decision as their families were in the city.
 Qiu Yue returned to the city on the same day, placed his troops under the command of Zhou Ang, He Jin, and Ding Guang (another member of the prince's entourage) to gain the trust of the rebels, and then claimed to be ill and stayed home.

-Meanwhile, the prince seized the official treasury and collected large contributions from the members of the imperial family present.
+The prince seized the official treasury and collected large contributions from the members of the imperial family present.
 He also issued a proclamation, explaining the rebellion as an act of defense of the dynasty and the empire against the treacherous Liu Jin, and distributed it throughout the area.
-He maintained order in the city by executing several officers and soldiers for looting.
+He bestowed lavish titles upon his aides, including He Jin, Zhou Ang, Ding Guang, and others.
+At the same time, he sought to maintain order in the city by executing several officers and soldiers for looting.
+The rebels also seized all available ships and anchored them in defensive formations along the harbor to prevent government troops from landing.